 Hello, I’m Sébastien

-A senior researcher and lecturer at Princeton University.
-I work on nuclear weapons, environmental justice, and global security issues and thrive to make our world a better place.
+I work on nuclear weapons, environmental justice, and global security issues and strive to make our world a better place.

 About Me

-I am a Research Scholar at Princeton University’s Program on Science and Global Security part of the School of Public and International Affairs, where I focus on addressing the global security and environmental challenges associated with nuclear arms and emerging technologies.
+I am an Assistant Professor at the University of Wisconsin–Madison’s Department of Nuclear Engineering and Engineering Physics where I focus on addressing the global security and environmental challenges associated with nuclear arms and emerging technologies.

 My work combines science, technology, and policy analysis, to inform policymakers and the public about nuclear risks and threats and propose diplomatic and domestic policy solutions to address them.
 I have led or co-directed research collaborations intersecting science, security, environmental justice, and journalism, including major multi-media projects like The Moruroa Files and The Missiles on Our Land, both of which have been covered internationally and received major recognitions.

-Previously, I have been a postdoc at Harvard University, an associate faculty at Science-Po Paris, and a nuclear safety engineer for strategic deterrent systems in the French Ministry of Armed Forces.
+Previously, I have been a Research Scholar at Princeton University’s Program on Science and Global Security part of the School of Public and International Affairs, a postdoc at the Harvard Kennedy School’s Belfer Center, an associate faculty at Science-Po Paris, and a nuclear safety engineer for strategic deterrent systems in the French Ministry of Armed Forces.
 I got my PhD from Princeton in Mechanical and Aerospace Engineering in 2018.

 I have been invited to present my work at Princeton, Harvard, MIT, Stanford, Yale, UC Berkeley, Rutgers, Sandia National Lab, Oak Ridge National Lab, Rutgers, the American Physical Society, the Lindau Physics Nobel Laureate Meeting, the United Nations, the US Congress, and the French Parliament.

-I have received multiple accolades for my research and investigative work, such as the 2025 Joseph A. Burton Award from the American Physical Society for outstanding contributions to the public understanding or resolution of issues involving the interface of physics and society, the 2022 Sigma Award for best data journalism in the world, finalist for the 2021 Albert Londres prize (France highest journalism award), and a nomination for the 2023 Pritzker Emerging Environmental Genius Award.
+I have received multiple accolades for my research and investigative work, including the 2025 Joseph A. Burton Award from the American Physical Society for outstanding contributions to the public understanding or resolution of issues involving the interface of physics and society, the 2022 Sigma Award for best data journalism in the world, finalist for the 2021 Albert Londres prize (France highest journalism award), and a nomination for the 2023 Pritzker Emerging Environmental Genius Award among others.
 My work has been featured in major media outlets, including The New York Times, Le Monde, The Guardian, BBC, Scientific American, Science, Nature, Der Spiegel, CNN, MSNBC Morning Joe, Wired, and the New Yorker.

 Download my full CV (link to be live soon)